Squat, Plank, Push-up

 Follow these step-by-step instructions to perform Squat, Plank, Push-up with proper form and technique.

-Stand with your feet shoulder-width apart.
-Keep your chest up and core tight.
+Stand with your feet shoulder-width apart, toes pointing slightly outward, and your chest lifted.

 Secondary Muscles